Pedro Álvarez Holguín

-Pedro Álvarez Holguín (1490-1542) was a Spanish nobleman, politician, military man and conquistador who took part in the Conquest of Perú.
+Pedro Álvarez Holguín (1490 – September 16, 1542) was a Spanish nobleman, politician, military man and conquistador who took part in the Conquest of Peru.

 Biography

 Holguín was born in 1490 in Cáceres, Extremadura (Crown of Castile), son of Pedro Álvarez Golfín and Constanza de Aldana, belonging to families of hidalgos, among whose ancestors were Diego García de Mayoralgo, Lord of the Tower of Mayoralgo.

 He had arrived in New Spain around 1530, taking an active part in the conquest of Peru, being also part of the help received, by Francisco Pizarro, to suppress the great rebellion that had driven the warrior Manco-Cápac in Cuzco.
 He also supported Pizarro against the army of Diego de Almagro, participating in the battle of Las Salinas.

 After Pizarro's assassination, he supported the new Spanish governor Cristóbal Vaca de Castro against the rebellion of Diego de Almagro II “El Mozo”.
 On September 16, 1542 Pedro Álvarez Holguín was killed by a musket shot, during the Battle of Chupas, at the age of 52.